stuartogardner/lab-vue-express-recipes-solution/README.md

 Now you should only run `$ npm run seeds` to populate your database :)

-### Iteration 2 | Creating your first endpoint
+### Iteration 2 | Solution | Creating your first endpoint

+Before creating an endpoint to list all dishes (`GET /api/dishes`), we will start with a more basic one (`GET /`) that only renders `{ "text": "Hello world!" }`.

-Here you have a regular Express application that displays some views.
+At the moment, you have a regular Express application that displays some views.
 We are going to remove all the views and send JSON for our REST API.

 First, remove "_server/public/_", "_server/views/_" and "_server/routes/users.js_".